 - First a cache object is requested.
 This initiates the whole caching process in Drupal 8.

 - A Cache Id is defined.
 This will identify your data that has to be cached in drupal 8.

 - The Cache function is called (get()).
 It will check if the object already contains any cached data.

 - If no data is found in the cache, the result can be computed and pushed into the cache (set()).
 In this function you can set the lifespan of your drupal cached object.

-You can also delete the data in the cache either permanently if the data is no longer useful or temporarily if the data can still be useful at some point.
+With Drupal 8 caching, you can also delete the data in the cache either permanently if the data is no longer useful or temporarily if the data can still be useful at some point.
 Website data can also be cached depending on certain contexts.
 Like the location/role etc. of the users logged in.
 So, every time the contexts match, the cache is rendered.